Ray Test

 scan);

-The output scan contains hit points in the sensor frame (one per ray that hits).
+The output scan contains hit points in the sensor frame.
+It is compact:

 Arguments (batched lidar scan)